 These days direct flights to Sydney or Brisbane are out of Dallas and out of Houston.

-My Tips for flying Australia – US
+My Tips for flying from USA to Australia or Australia – USA

 - American based Airlines are not the best equipped for such long haul flights.
 Try an Asian or Pacific Airlines: we go with Qantas, New Zealand Airlines, Singapore Airlines, Thai Airlines where we can.
 I recently flew Japan Airlines from Tokyo to Dallas and in Premium Economy it was a good experience.